shipwebdotjp/jules-agent-orchestra/README.md

   - `-a`, `--all`: Show all runs, including completed, failed, and cancelled.
   - `--show-activities`: Show detailed session activities for each task.
 - `sync`: Synchronize the local state with the Jules API and GitHub (to update PR status).
 - `advance [flags]`: Automatically or interactively advance work across the next active task.
+For `sequential_subtasks`, a successful merge also dispatches the next `planned` task in the same run.
 - `cron [flags]`: Non-interactive background execution.
-This is a purely automated version of `advance` that never asks for input.
+This is a purely automated version of `advance` that never asks for input, and it also dispatches the next `planned` task after a successful sequential merge.
 - `approve [task_id]`: Manually approve the proposed plan for a specific task.
 If `task_id` is omitted, it shows a list of tasks awaiting plan approval.
 - `send [task_id] message`: Send a manual message to a task's Jules session.
 If `task_id` is omitted, it shows a list of active tasks.
 If your message contains spaces and you omit `task_id`, the message must be quoted (e.g., `jules-agent send "hello world"`).
 - `feedback [task_id]`: Enter an interactive feedback loop with Codex to refine a task's plan or reply.
 If `task_id` is omitted, it shows a list of eligible tasks.